JalmaGit/Top_Game/README.md

 ### The future:
 - Continue to make the worldGen object so it can be used for the creation of the world, and maybe make it possible to add more box objects with a mouseListner.
-- Make a player Class that takes care of the player.
+- Make a player Class that takes care of the player and its movement.
 - Move the logic off the main.cpp file.
+- Unit Tests
+- Making sure continues integration works properly